There are few things I love more than a fresh slice of pie.

 - Preheat the oven to 375 degrees.

-- Bake the pies for 25 minutes, until the crust is slightly browned, and the filling is golden.
+- Bake the pies for 35 minutes, until the crust is slightly browned, and the filling is golden-orange.

 Serve and enjoy!

-- Serve these veggie pies as an appetizer, or make them a meal!
-These mini pies are excellent served with white beans—garbanzo or cannellini are my favorite—and spinach dressed with my creamy balsamic dressing.
+- Serve these veggie pies as an appetizer, or make them a meal.
+These mini pies are excellent served with white beans—garbanzo or cannellini are my favorite—and a salad like this one.